 Chausie

-Among cats that look like lions, the Chausie has a strong boast: They were bred from the Jungle Cat.
+Among cats that look like lions, the Chausie has a strong boast: These rare cats were bred from the Jungle Cat and have a proud, active nature reminiscent of their wild ancestors.
 This ancient parent breed is thought to have been domesticated by the Egyptians, and has even been found mummified in Egyptian tombs.
 In fact, “Chausie” is actually derived from the Latin name for Jungle Cat, felis chaus.

 The Chausie cat can grow large, up to 25 pounds.
 Small for a lion, sure, but big enough for a domestic housecat to make you blink.
 This breed loves to meet new people, walk on a leash, and even learn to play fetch.
 Lion, dog, or some combination thereof?
 You decide.